NgHanWei/EEG_Confusion_MOOC/README.md

 Download the input folder from the dataset link (requires a Kaggle account) and put in the main folder directory along with the code.
 Otherwise, simply download the data from this repository.

 ```
-usage: python LOSVO_DCN.py
+usage: python LOSVO_DCN.py [-vid VID] [-subj SUBJ] [--normalize]

 Trains and Evaluates a binary classifier for students' confusion levels based on the EEGNet framework under the leave-one-subject-and-video-out (LOSVO) paradigm.

 Optional Arguments:
     -vid VID                            Set the video ID which data will be removed from training the classifier
     -subj SUBJ                          Set the subject whose data will be removed from training the classifier
-    --NORMALIZE                         Default is set to false, utilize this argument to normalize the EEG data
+    --normalize                         Default is set to false, utilize this argument to normalize the EEG data

 ```